dailymotion/oplog/README.md

 ## Consumer

-To write a consumer you may use any SSE library and consume the API by ourself.
+To write a consumer you may use any SSE library and consume the API by yourself.
 If your consumer is written in Go, a dedicated consumer library is provided.

 Here is an example of Go consumer using the provided consumer library: